You’re pregnant! Congrats. I don’t know about you, but I was so excited to get pregnant, and the moment it actually happened, I started to panic.

 22. Start a savings fund

-If you don’t already have extra money set aside specifically for baby, now’s the time to start saving up.
+If you don’t already have extra money set aside specifically for baby, now’s the time to start preparing financially for baby.
 Babies don’t have to be super expensive, but they do need a lot of basics.
 Set yourself a budget to get started and divide it over the months you have until baby arrives.

 Check out: how to save money on a new baby.